-ULRICH MULLER is a professor in the Department of Economics.
+ULRICH MÜLLER is a professor in the Department of Economics.
 He received his Ph.D. in economics from the University of St. Gallen, Switzerland.
 His research interest is in econometrics, and he is currently co-editor of Econometrica.
-His recent work is on low-frequency variability, heavy tails and Bayesian inference.
+His recent work is on low-frequency variablility, heavy tails and Bayesian inference.

 JOHN MULVEY is a professor of operations research and financial engineering.
 His research interests center on designing financial planning systems, primarily for pension plans, hedge funds, and individual investors; developing optimal ALM strategies; combining financial optimization and stochastic models; stochastic optimization algorithms; and decentralized risk management.
 He is a fellow of the Institute for Operations Research and Management Science.
+He is a member of the Statistics and Machine Learning Center at Princeton, and a senior consultant for Ant Financial (Alibaba) and First Republic Bank in the area of Fintech.
 He received his Ph.D. in management from the University of California-Los Angeles.

 ARVIND NARAYANAN is an Associate Professor of Computer Science at Princeton.
 He leads the Princeton Web Transparency and Accountability Project to uncover how companies collect and use our personal information.
 Narayanan also leads a research team investigating the security, anonymity, and stability of cryptocurrencies as well as novel applications of blockchains.
 He co-created a Massive Open Online Course as well as a textbook on Bitcoin and cryptocurrency technologies.
 His doctoral research showed the fundamental limits of de-identification, for which he received the Privacy Enhancing Technologies Award.
 Narayanan is also an affiliated faculty member at the Center for Information Technology Policy at Princeton and an affiliate scholar at Stanford Law School's Center for Internet and Society.
 He received his Ph.D. from UT Austin and did his post-doctoral work at Stanford University.